Military history of Africa

 The military history of Africa is one of the oldest military histories in the world.
-Africa is a continent of many regions with diverse populations speaking hundreds of different languages and practicing an array of cultures and religions.
-These differences have also been the source of much conflict since a millennia.
+Africa is a continent of many regions with diverse populations speaking thousands of different languages and practicing an array of cultures and religions.
+These differences have also been the source of much conflict for millennia.

 Like the history of Africa, military history on the continent is often divided by region.
 North Africa was part of the Mediterranean cultures and was integral to the military history of classical antiquity, and East Africa has historically had various states which have often warred with some the world's most powerful.
 The military history of modern Africa may be divided into three broad time periods: pre-colonial, colonial, and post-colonial.

 Antiquity

 Ancient Egyptian and Nubian military history

 In 3100 BC, Upper Egypt and Lower Egypt were united by Menes.
 The end of the Old Kingdom of Ancient Egypt ushered in a period of instability that was not stabilized until Mentuhotep II solidified his rule in about 2055 BC to begin the Middle Kingdom.
 This period came to end with the invasion of the Hyksos, who introduced the war chariot.
 This new technology was quickly adopted by the Egyptians, who succeeded in expelling the invaders at the start of the New Kingdom in the 16th century BC.

-The revitalized Egyptians expanded north and east into Eurasia to the Aegean and into much of the Levant, as far as the Euphrates River.
+The revitalized Egyptians expanded north and east into Eurasia to the Aegean Sea and into much of the Levant, as far as the Euphrates River.
 Egypt also moved west into Libya and south into Sudan.

 The gradual disintegration in the Twentieth Dynasty allowed the founding of the Kushite kingdoms of Nubia, centered on Napata.
 Kush reached a height under Piye, who conquered Egypt and founded the Twenty-fifth Dynasty.
 However, the Kushites were gradually driven back to Napata by an Assyrian invasion and then the resistance of the Twenty-sixth Dynasty kings.